 Apparently the group was in the final stage of dressing and preparing for the night at the time of the incident.
-In the near to te entrance part of the tent were found a few crusts from the loin.
-There are rusks scattered all over the tent.
+In the area of the tent near the entrance were found a few wedges from the loin.
+There are rusks scattered all over inside the tent.

 - 7 -

 On top of all things lay a ski pole cut into several pieces, on which, apparently, the northern end of the tent was stretched.
 Render a ski pole unusable, especially when the group didn't have a spare, is possible only under special circumstances.